Seabury Quinn: Biography

 The second was An Encyclopedic Law Glossary For Funeral Directors and Embalmers, published by the Williams Institute of Mortuary Science, Kansas City 1940, with an introduction by Quinn, dated January 1940.
 This had a series of definitions of terms that had puzzled his students.

 Besides contributing to the then De-Ce-Co Magazine, later the Dodge Magazine, for the Dodge Chemical Co, of Cambridge, Massachusetts, Quinn wrote articles for The American Funeral Director and other trade journals.

 His Jerome Burke material, not necessarily in sequence, is available in This I Remember: Memoirs of a Funeral Director, published by the Battered Silicon Dispatch Box, with a foreword by Arnold Dodge.

 Quinn was a contemporary of Robert E. Howard, H. P. Lovecraft, and Clark Ashton Smith.
 Mary Elizabeth Counselman was a friend of Quinn's and wrote a tribute to him after he died.

 Quinn's posthumously published novel Alien Flesh (1977) is a sexually explicit erotic fantasy about a male Egyptologist who has a magical sex change into a beautiful young woman.
 It has been described as a "bold and striking celebration of sexual confusion" in the style of Pierre Louÿs.
 It was illustrated by Stephen Fabian.

+On July 4, 1926, Quinn and his first wife Mary Helen Molster Quinn, had one child.
+Their son, Seabury Quinn, Jr., received drama degrees from Harvard, Columbia, and Yale Universities and served as professor of theater at Ohio University close to thirty years, endowing the Seabury Quinn Jr. Playwrights Festival in Athens, Ohio.